Why are some operators better at selling tours than others?

-This is the most obvious point if you want your website visitor to ‘BOOK NOW’ – show them what they’ll be getting as part of the deal.
-Ensure that your pictures don’t just focus on the environment or location – demonstrate what you can do for them.
+This is the most obvious point if you want your website visitor to ‘BOOK NOW’ — show them what they’ll be getting as part of the deal.
+Ensure that your pictures don’t just focus on the environment or location: demonstrate what you can do for them.
 This could be a great photo of you or your tour guides interacting with the guests or pointing out a hidden gem.
 Maybe you can give them a free gift in exchange for booking online?
 Or take them to a ‘secret’ location?
-The more that they ‘get back’ from your company the more they’ll want to give.
-Evans Guides in Berlin don’t wait for people to book a tour, instead they give people a free guide to the city for signing up to their newsletter.
+The more that they ‘get back’ from your company, the more they’ll want to give.
+Evans Guide in Berlin doesn’t wait for people to book a tour; instead, they give people a free guide to the city for signing up to their newsletter.
 Who will these people book their tours with?

-As much as you can – demonstrate that people who are ‘like your target customer’ book these tours and experiences with you.
-Use testimonials throughout your site and keep them relevant to your target market and to the tour page your visitor is viewing.
+As much as you can, demonstrate that people who are like your target customer book these tours and experiences with you.
+Use testimonials throughout your site, and keep them relevant to your target market and to the tour page your visitor is viewing.
 If they know other people are booking your tours, they will feel less anxiety about booking the tour themselves.
 Aside from testimonials, think about the pictures that you use on your website.
-If you offer city bike tours for example, don’t just feature young, fit cyclists who spend everyday in the gym.
-Show the customer who may be worrying that the tour is suitable for them too.
+If you offer city bike tours, for example, don’t just feature young, fit cyclists who spend everyday in the gym.
+Show the customer who may be worrying that the tour is suitable for them, too.
 La Bicicleta Verde in Chile gets the balance spot on.
-In addition to boasting Paul McCartney and Steven Tyler amongst their guests, they have pictures of families, middle-aged couples and younger travelers to demonstrate they can accommodate all-comers.
+In addition to boasting Paul McCartney and Steven Tyler amongst their guests, they have pictures of families, middle-aged couples and younger travelers to demonstrate that they can accommodate all ages.

 This is one of the secrets to Booking.com’s success.
 That 3rd hotel is always booked.
-Hotel 1 has 2 rooms available, 3 people have already booked today…hurry!
+Hotel 1 has two rooms available, and three people have already booked today…hurry!
 Book NOW!
-Scarcity creates urgency in your customer and can be the trickiest thing to ‘get right’.
-TourismTiger are currently working on advanced integrations with selected booking software companies to help create the ‘Booking.com’ effect.
+Scarcity creates urgency in your customer’s mind and can be the trickiest thing to ‘get right’.
+TourismTiger is currently working on advanced integrations with selected booking software companies to help create the ‘Booking .com’ effect.
 Check out Northwood Zipline‘s date search integration below.
-When website visitors see how popular their experiences are, before even clicking ‘Book Now’, they’ll want to reserve their spot as quickly as possible.
+When website visitors see how popular their experiences are before even clicking ‘Book Now’, they’ll want to reserve their spot as quickly as possible.

 Find this article useful?
 Enter your details below to receive your FREE copy of 95 Epic Places To List Your Tours and receive regular updates from TourismTiger and leading industry experts.